This page last updated: April 2019

-These two devices are good.
+These devices are good.
 They’re not the most function-rich calibrators on the market, but they perform their functions very well.
 I find the Munki slightly more user-friendly, so I lean towards it by a small margin, but you’d be satisfied with either one.

 3. They match almost identically

 If this is you, you’re probably one of many people who think they don’t need to calibrate at all.
 Actually, you should.